UPDATE:We join the world in mouning the passing of the world's longest reigning monarch, Her Majesty Queen Elizabeth II.

 commuters how to get to the celebration.

-• The first British monarch to celebrate their birthday other than his actual birth date was King Edward VII.
-Although born on November 9, his official birthday was marked throughout his reign in May or June when there was a greater likelihood of good weather for Trooping the Colour.
+• The first British monarch to celebrate their birthday in June was King Edward VII.
+Although born on November 9, his official birthday was usually marked in May or June when there was a greater likelihood of good weather for a public celebration.

-• In the UK, the most important and watched event related to the day is the historic military ceremony known as Trooping the Colour - with a parade down The Mall to Horse Guards Parade, including a fly-past of military aircraft and gun salutes fired at noon at Hyde Park.
+• In the UK, the most watched event of the day is the historic military ceremony known as Trooping the Colour - with a parade down The Mall to Horse Guards Parade.
+That also includes fly-past of military aircraft and gun salutes at Hyde Park fired at high noon.

 • Today, Australia is the only country in the world to celebrate the Queen's Birthday not once, but TWICE.
 While most of the country observes the day on the second Monday in June, Western Australia celebrates the Queen's birthday on the last Monday in September or the first Monday in October.